-During the initial meeting at the client’s headquarters, the client decided to use the MATRIX On-Demand Recruiting service delivery model.
-Using the On-Demand “success-based” option, MATRIX identifies qualified candidates, then the primary recruiter conducts high-level screening and submits pre-qualified candidates to the client’s hiring manager for a more thorough assessment.
+During the initial meeting at the client’s headquarters, the client decided to use the MATRIX Rapid Scale Hiring delivery model.
+Using one selected approach of this model, MATRIX identifies qualified candidates, then the primary recruiter conducts high-level screening and submits pre-qualified candidates to the client’s hiring manager for a more thorough assessment.
 The MATRIX “source and candidate selection” team relies on four dedicated offshore recruiters and one onshore recruiter.

 The success-based fee structure includes a flat monthly fee along with a fixed cost per placement.
 Using this model will ultimately save the client thousands of dollars in fees compared to typical agency placement fees.
 SLAs stipulate the number of daily submittals.
 Weekly review meetings use a customized report to examine the current candidate funnel and each candidate’s status.
 The team takes any feedback received from the client and tweaks processes accordingly.

 With MATRIX handling the sourcing and screening tasks, the client’s Talent Acquisition team was able to prove to the business they were able able to handle the large volume of candidate flow that was needed.
 This not only improved the TA’s effectiveness but it enhanced their credibility to their internal customers.
 Ultimately, as the MATRIX team garners deeper insights into the client’s HR processes, they will offer recommendations and processes to improve the organization’s business agility.